humnahfaisal/InstaVibe-socialmedia-sql-project/README.md

 - One user → many posts (1-to-many)
 - One post → many likes, many comments (1-to-many)
-- Users can follow other users — `follows` is a self-referencing table, since both `follower_id` and `following_id` point back to `users.id`
+- Users can follow other users; `follows` is a self-referencing table, since both `follower_id` and `following_id` point back to `users.id`

----

 ## Tech Stack

 - **Database:** MySQL
 - **Concepts used:** Relational schema design, foreign keys, joins, aggregate functions, views, subqueries, CTEs, window functions

----

 ## How to Run This Project

 1. Clone this repository
 2. Open `instaVibe.sql` in MySQL Workbench (or any MySQL client)
-3. Run the script top to bottom — it will:
+3. Run the script top to bottom, it will:
    - Create the `instavibe` database
    - Create all 5 tables with foreign key constraints
-   - Insert realistic sample data (10 posts, 31 likes, 8 comments, 7 follow relationships — intentionally designed so one post goes viral and a few followers never engage, to make the analysis interesting)
+   - Insert realistic sample data (10 posts, 31 likes, 8 comments, 7 follow relationships, intentionally designed so one post goes viral and a few followers never engage, to make the analysis interesting)
    - Create a reusable `post_engagement` view
    - Run every analytical query described below

 ```bash
 mysql -u your_username -p < instaVibe.sql
 ```

----

 ## Key Analyses